Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 In this working survival battle, getting paid doesn't mean a pass, but the beginning of the game with increased difficulty.

 Xiaoping's factory is located in Shajing, where many factories and migrant workers congregate.
-Sniffing for money, the forces of various gangs, triads, and local snakes also gather here.
+Sniffing for money, the forces of various gangs and triads also gather here.
 Unless you never leave the factory, there is always a way for them to cheat or rob you of your hard-earned money.

 ### Part 7 Shajing street